MuhamudhaAqsa/Movie-review-frontend/README.md

 # Getting Started with Create React App

 - Muhamudha Aqsa says that this community is amazing!

+- It is providing me a good learning curve.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).